 Plants are no different from human – we suffer from jetlag after long transit.
 Yet, some plants are more adapting while some are not.
 Here are the tips to rescue your jetlag green baby.

-Begonia / Ardisia / Sonerila / Labisia & Other Terrarium Plants
+Begonia / Ardisia / Heuchera / Sonerila / Labisia & Other Terrarium Plants

-Step 2: Put your potted plant in an enclosed humid environment with indirect sunlight, then leave it there 7-14 days.
+Cure: Trim the rotten or mushy leaves; then soak the whole plant in water for 12 hours; then plant it in a pot filled with moisturisng substrate which is 100% saturated with water (for Heuchera, no particular preference for substrate as long as it's relatively acidic).
+Lastly, place your potted plant in an enclosed humid environment with indirect sunlight, then leave it there 7-14 days.
 Make sure the substrate is always saturated with water.
-2-3 weeks later a healthy begonia is waving hand at you!
+2-4weeks later a healthy plant is waving hand at you!

 Moss / Carnivorous

 Conditions after tranit: Yellowish ; dehydrated